Ategon/P.D-Challenge-Tester/README.md

 1. Create or open the tests.txt file.
 Each line in the file is a new test case
 2. Add the input text for what the input should be for a case on some line
 3. (optional) Put a - to the right of the input text and then put the output that should be printed when the solution is ran to the right of that (if omitted expects a blank output)
-4. (optional) Put a = to the left of the input texty and then put the name of the test case to the left of that
+4. (optional) Put a = to the left of the input text and then put the name of the test case to the left of that
 5. Repeat 2-4 for all test cases with each one on a different line

 ## How to Test Solutions